-There will also be a fifteen-run rule after 3 1/2 or 4 innings of play. - There will also be a litteen-run rule after 5 1/2 of 4 lithings of play. - Tie Breaker Rule If a game is tied at the end of seven innings or at the end of a game called due to the time limit the following procedure will be used for the first two extra innings.
+There will also be a fifteen-run rule after 3 1/2 or 4 innings of play.

+- Tie Breaker Rule If a game is tied at the end of seven innings or at the end of a game called due to the time limit the following procedure will be used for the first two extra innings.
 If the game is still tied after two extra innings the game will end as a "tie".
-(Exception: tournament games) - O During each half inning of the extra innings the offensive team shall begin its turn at bat with a baserunner at second base (runner must advance one base before courtesy runner may be used).
-The baserunner on second base will be the last batter from the previous inning. - o Clarification: The second extra inning will not be played if the tie is broken at the conclusion of the first extra inning. - 20) Strike mat will be used.
-Any legally pitched ball that hits the mat or home plate will be called a strike. - 21) Batters will start with a 1-1 count.
+(Exception: tournament games) - During each half inning of the extra innings the offensive team shall begin its turn at bat with a baserunner at second base (runner must advance one base before courtesy runner may be used).
+The baserunner on second base will be the last batter from the previous inning. - Clarification: The second extra inning will not be played if the tie is broken at the conclusion of the first extra inning. - 19) Plywood home plate will be used.
+Any legally pitched ball that hits the plywood home plate will be called a strike. - 20) Batters will start with a 1-1 count.
 (Batter will be allowed one foul ball on the 3rd strike.
-A 2nd foul ball on the third strike will constitute an out being called.) - 22) Time limit/length of game/run rule: Teams may only score 5 runs per inning until 50 minutes have been played.
+A 2nd foul ball on the third strike will constitute an out being called.) - 21) Time limit/length of game/run rule: Teams may only score 5 runs per inning until 50 minutes have been played.
 When 50 minutes have been played, that inning will be completed with both visitor and home teams allowed to score a maximum of 5 runs in that inning.
 The following inning will be the last inning, and teams can score an unlimited number of runs.
-CLARIFICATION: If six innings are completed before 50 minutes have been played, the seventh inning will be the final inning with unlimited runs. - 23) There is no home run limit.
-Batters and base runners do not run bases on over the fence home runs - 24) Players in the league will be allowed to use their personal bats in addition to the league approved bats.
-The personal bats must be an official, unaltered ASA or USA softball bat.
+CLARIFICATION: If six innings are completed before 50 minutes have been played, the seventh inning will be the final inning with unlimited runs. - 22) There is no home run limit.
+Batters and base runners do not run bases on over the fence home runs - 23) Players in the league will be allowed to use their own bats in addition to the league approved bats.
+Any personal bat must be an official, unaltered ASA or USA softball bat.
 In 2020, ASA Softball changed its name to USA Softball making two different bat stamps but there was no change in the bat standards.
 Umpires will verify all bats prior to the start of each game and any bat without an ASA or USA stamp will immediately be removed from the dugout.
-If a player comes to bat with a non-approved bat or executes an at bat with a non-approved bat, the following penalties will be enforced: - Player's at bat becomes an out.
+If a player comes to bat with a non-approved bat or executes an at bat with a non-approved bat, the following penalties will be enforced: - Player's at bat becomes an out. - Player is immediately removed from the field of play and the game.

-- Player is immediately removed from the field of play and the game. - If the bat is found at the end of a play, all runners return to their original positions on the bases and any runs scored do not count. - Player's position in the batting order is an automatic out for the remainder of the game. - Player is suspended for two games and the team may not use a substitute/borrowed player in those games in place of the suspended player. - If a player incurs a second offense of using a non-approved bat, that player will be suspended for the remainder of the season.
+- If the bat is found at the end of a play, all runners return to their original positions on the bases and any runs scored do not count. - Player's position in the batting order is an automatic out for the remainder of the game. - Player is suspended for two games and the team may not use a substitute/borrowed player in those games in place of the suspended player. - If a player incurs a second offense of using a non-approved bat, that player will be suspended for the remainder of the season.